CogComp/JEANS/README.md

 ## Data and Models
 We provide monolingual embeddings used in our experiments and release the pretrained models: https://drive.google.com/drive/folders/1N52NGr5YgL0zydiWM-ESj4vbYIrEpGCO?usp=sharing
+Please unzip the folder to the local repository.

 For the original dataset, please refer to: